AresMUSH/aresmush/plugins/profile/help/en/profile.md

 ## Managing Your Profile

 The basic fields in your profile will be set up as part of character creation (see [Demographics](/help/demographics)).
-You can also set custom profile fields for extra things like notes, quotes, etc.  These custom fields can display standard MUSH formatting codes (like ansi and linebreaks).
-See [Formatting](/help/formatting).
+You can also set custom profile fields for extra things like notes, quotes, etc.  These will show up on your web page profile; they're too spammy to show in-game.

+Custom profile fields can use [Markdown](/help/markdown), including images and links.

 `profile/add <field>=<value>` - Adds or updates a custom profile field `profile/delete <field>` - Deletes a custom profile field